guidoschmidt/examples.zig/README.md

 ### Bulid and run the examples

-To run an example use `zig build example_name`:
+Build all examples:
 ```
-zig build greet
+zig build
 ```

-To run an example use `zig build example_name`:
+Build and run a single example with `zig build example_name`, e.g.
 ```
 zig build greet
 ```